aParsecFromFuture/snake_game_ai/README.md

 Bringing solutions to the classic snake game from the nature perspective.

-Every snake has 19 input neuron, 19 hidden layer neuron, 2 output neuron.
+Every snake has 19 input neurons, 19 hidden layer neurons, 2 output neurons.

 800 generation wasted for traiining the snake.
 Every generation had 500 snakes.
 It makes 400000 snakes and 400000 different games.